 If you do a good job for someone, especially someone with a little bit of influence on line, your business can blow up in a matter of months.
 If you’re a graphic designer you no doubt already have a website which displays your best work, but why not reach out to people and get them to spread the word for you?

 This is another popular job among bloggers.
 Being a virtual assistant is similar to social media management, except that you do a lot more.
 This could be anything from editing photos to creating Pinterest images.
 I know people who hire virtual assistants to manage their Instagram as well as to edit their blog posts.
 Other people have someone who manages this Pinterest account and replies to comments on their blog.

-The job description depends largely on your skill set and on what the person who hires you is looking for.
+The job description depends largely on your skill set and on what the person who hires you is looking for, but there are virtual assistant courses out there to help you hone your skills and help you figure out how to find long-term clients..
 Starting on Upwork is a good place.
 You want to make sure that you create a bit of a reputation for yourself with your customers so that they feel confident in recommending you to others in their industry.

 In addition to posting your resume on Upwork, I also recommend reaching out to mid-level bloggers to let them know what services you offer.
 Emails that always catch my eye are ones where someone has spent some time going through my website or my social media accounts and have some constructive criticisms to offer.
 I almost always reply to these with questions and ask for advice or at least to thank them for pointing out what I might be missing.

 Speak two or more languages?
 This may be a great way to utilize your skills.
 I’ve always been told that translators should stick to only translating from their second language into their mother tongue rather than the other way around, but if you are truly fluent in several languages, you may feel comfortable translating both ways.